-510 (and Poisson) GAMs handle this case well as the variance is zero when the mean outage is zero (Eq.
+505 (and Poisson) GAMs handle this case well as the variance is zero when the mean outage is zero (Eq.
 1 and 5).
 In contrast, we found that Random Forests had a standard deviation of 0.66 for zero wind speeds, showing that they also have limitations to represent physics-informed variance at low wind speeds.

-As standard deviation is high for outages with the variation of winds and precipitation is the second most important variable in the RF model per Figure 8, we explore the relationship between outage fraction and precipitation to understand the non-linearity in outages.
-We have included the partial dependence plot of precipitation in Figure 12.
-We can observe from Figure 12, similar to 11, that precipitation also explains limited variability in the outages in this case.
+As standard deviation is high for outages with the variation of winds and precipitation is the second most important variable in the RF model per Figure 8, we explore the relationship between outage fraction and precipitation, based on Eq.
+9, to

+- 510 understand the non-linearity in outages.
+We [..4] show the partial dependence plot of precipitation in Figure 12. [..5] The partial dependence plot of precipitation (Figure 12) shows non-linearity with an increase in the fraction of outages from 0.3 to 0.4 over the range of observed precipitation for the historical storms.
+However, we can observe from Figure 12, similar to 11, that precipitation also explains limited variability in the outages in this case.
 Also, at zero wind speed and zero precipitation RF model predicts non-zero outages.
-Next, we discuss the consequences of the limitations of the state-of-the-art power outage models.
+Next, we discuss the consequences of the limitations of the state-of-the-art - 515 power outage models.